Physical Education Department Courses

 • Uses movement concepts and principles (e.g. force, motion, rotation) to analyze and improve performance of self and/or others in a selected skill.

-• Uses strategies and tactics effectively during game play in net/wall and/or target games.
+• Uses strategies and tactics effectively during gameplay in net/wall and/or target games.

-• Applies strategies and tactics effectively during game play in net/wall and/or target games.
+• Applies strategies and tactics effectively during gameplay in net/wall and/or target games.

 PE – Individual Sports